JohnVanSloun/PublishSubscribeModel/README.md

-# MQTTModel
+# PublishSubscribeModel

-The MQTT Model consists of 4 classes: Publisher, Subscriber, ClientHandler, and Server.
+The Publish-Subscribe Model consists of 4 classes: Publisher, Subscriber, ClientHandler, and Server.

 The Publisher class handles the creation of a publisher client and can connect, publish to, and disconnect from a server.
 It handles a set of instructions: connect, publish, and disconnect which it receives from terminal input that trigger its methods.
 The connect command makes the Publisher create a socket and input/output streams through which it can communicate.
 The publish command publishes a message to a server.
 The disconnect command disconnects the Publisher from the server and handles teardown of the socket.